 The most common method used to determine the condition of a tank shell or tank roof is with a remote access ultrasonic testing (UT) crawler.
 They are typically designed to perform cost-effective UT thickness measurements without the need for scaffolding or rope access.

-Phased array probes have a wide electronic footprint, and with a 1 millimeter (0.04 inch) resolution across the width of the beam, the required scanning coverage is achieved in significantly less time.
+Phased array probes have a wide electronic footprint, and with a 1 mm (0.04 in) resolution across the width of the beam, the required scanning coverage is achieved in significantly less time.
 The ability to collect high-resolution data at increased scanning speeds improves the probability of detection, enhances imaging, and improves defect characterization.

 Visual Inspection of All Critical Components

 It is recommended to conduct a visual inspection of all critical components to identify problems and perform repairs before a significant leak occurs.
 Maintaining these critical components is key.
-Therefore, Remote Visual Inspection (RVI) with robotic crawlers like the quickly deployed Inuktun MaggHD™ provides data in real-time without the need for expensive scaffolding or rope access.
-The Inuktun STIK™ is a turnkey tank inspection kit equipped with an automated scanning capability that offers full 360-degree internal tank inspections, including assessment of liners, welds, fasteners, and defects.
+Therefore, remote visual inspection (RVI) with robotic crawlers like the quickly deployed VersaTrax™ M-Series (formerly known as the MaggHD™) provides data in real-time without the need for expensive scaffolding or rope access.
+The STIK™ is a turnkey tank inspection kit equipped with an automated scanning capability that offers full 360-degree internal tank inspections, including assessment of liners, welds, fasteners, and defects.

-Full Crack Detection of Annular Internal and External Weld and Percentage Floorplate Welds
+Full Crack Detection of Annular Internal and External Welds and Percentage Floorplate Welds

-The Alternating Current Field Measurement (ACFM®) technique was specifically developed to detect and size surface-breaking defects at welds and can work through several millimeters of non-conductive coating.
-Recognized by API, ACFM with instruments like the TSC Amigo™ 2 is a natural choice for inspecting storage tank welds and can be used in lieu of Magnetic Particle Inspection (MPI) to avoid expensive surface preparation and consumable chemicals.
+The alternating current field measurement (ACFM®) technique was specifically developed to detect and size surface-breaking defects at welds and can work through several millimeters of non-conductive coating.
+Recognized by API, ACFM with instruments like the Amigo™ 2 is a natural choice for inspecting storage tank welds and can be used in lieu of magnetic particle inspection (MPI) to avoid expensive surface preparation and consumable chemicals.